birukbelihu/neovibe-vscode/README.md

 ## 📄 License

-Licensed under the **Apache License 2.0**.
-See the [LICENSE](https://github.com/birukbelihu/neovibe/blob/main/LICENSE) file for details.
+This project is licensed under the **Apache License 2.0**.
+See the [LICENSE](https://github.com/birukbelihu/neovine/blob/main/LICENSE) file for details.